voyelle-io/tinykw/README.md

 TinyKW ("Tiny Keyword") is a lightweight, configurable, keyword spotting engine.

-It can be used as a Wake word, or for simple Voice commands interactions, on cortex-M MCUs, Raspberry Pi and desktops.
+It can be used for Wake word detection and simple Voice commands, on cortex-M MCUs, Raspberry Pi and desktops.

 ## Installation